“The difference between ordinary and extraordinary is just that little ‘extra’.”

 11. Cutting, Dipping & Serving: In a dry bowl set over barely simmering water, melt the chocolate and fat together, then stir till smooth and glossy.
 Remove from heat.

 12. Remove the cheesecake from the freezer and run a knife along the sides of the cake to help it release from the pan.
-Using the parchment paper flaps, pull the cake out of the pan, placing it face down onto a cutting board with the “cookie side” facing up (as seen in the last row of pictures).
+Using the parchment paper flaps, pull the cake out of the pan, placing it face down on a cutting board with the “cookie side” facing up (as seen in the last row of pictures).
 Cut into 1 1/2 to 2 inch squares with a sharp knife.
 If the cake is too hard, heat the knife in a glass of hot water and while dry before cutting.

 13. Use a wood skewer or fondue dipper to pierce each cake piece, then dip and coat with chocolate (as seen in the last row of pictures).
 The chocolate ail begin to harden quickly.